 - Businesses using or storing chemicals.
 Fertilizer companies are prime examples.

 - Businesses using nanotechnology, which manipulates atoms and molecules.
-Often used in medicine, electronics, biomaterials, and energy production, nanomaterials are potentially explosive and toxic.
+Often used in many different industries, nano-materials are potentially explosive and toxic.

 - Businesses that raise considerable dust, such as sawmills, flour processing plants, and grain silos.
 Accumulated dust is both explosive and flammable.

 - Businesses that refine and store petrochemicals.
-Oils facilities prevalent in Texas might store millions of gallons of gasoline or oil at a time.
+Oil facilities in Texas might store millions of gallons of gasoline or oil at a time.